Michael H. Cohen

 Following a successful academic career, Michael returned to the practice of law and founded the Michael H. Cohen Law Group.

-Michael graduated from Columbia University (B.A.); Boalt Hall School of Law at the University of California, Berkeley (J.D.); the Haas School of Management at the University of California, Berkeley (M.B.A.); and the Iowa Writers’ Workshop at the University of Iowa (M.F.A.).
+Michael graduated from Columbia University (BA), UC Berkeley School of Law (JD), the Haas School of Business at UC Berkeley (MBA), and the Iowa Writers’ Workshop at the University of Iowa (MFA).
 In law school, he served as an editor of the California Law Review.
 He also attended the Medical Institute for Law Faculty at the Cleveland Clinic.

 In addition to his professional activities, Michael received certification as a Registered Yoga Teacher.
 He also trained in mediation at the Center for Dispute Resolution in Santa Monica, and with the American Health Lawyers Associations.
 Whether advising start-ups or established companies, he brings his entrepreneurial spirit and caring insight to cutting-edge legal and regulatory challenges.